Invite to build interdisciplinary networks to address air quality challenges at the indoor/outdoor interface

 Visit the Natural Environment Research Council Announcement of Opportunity web page to view full details and apply.

-UKRI will host a webinar 13:00 – 15:30 on Wednesday 27 November 2019 to support the funding opportunity for the Strategic Priorities Fund Clean Air programme Networks to build interdisciplinary communities to address air quality challenges at the indoor/outdoor interface.
+UKRI hosted a webinar on Wednesday 27 November to support the funding opportunity for the Strategic Priorities Fund Clean Air programme Networks to build interdisciplinary communities to address air quality challenges at the indoor/outdoor interface.

-The deadline for registration is 10:00 Monday 25 November 2019.
-Please note, there is no requirement to attend the webinar in order to submit a proposal to this call.
-Visit the Natural Environment Research Council webinar page to view the full details and apply.
+The deadline for registration was 10:00 Monday 25 November 2019.
+Please note, there was no requirement to attend the webinar in order to submit a proposal to this call.
+A recording of the webinar and the frequently asked questions may be viewed on the NERC Announcement of Opportunity web page.